gregorydwyer/gregorydwyer.github.io/README.md

 Well, the short and sweet version is I am an aspiring programming student, with a love of puns and a bit too much caffeine.
 I have too many hobbies to keep track of and a passion for making things work, be they electronic, mechanical or theoretical.

-I am looking for an internship or position where I can work with a team to solve problems.
+I am looking for an internship or position where I can hone my programming abilities and work with a team to solve problems.

 ### What experience do you have?
 I have an AAS in Audio Recording Technology, 5+ years of electronics repair experience and a couple of years of self taught coding experience prior to my current education.
 My full résumé can be obtained [here](/imgs/Dwyer, Gregory - Resume.pdf).